rish987/trackswitch-manuform/README.md

 	* def wrist-rest-z-height-adj
 	* defn usb-holder-offset-coordinates
 	* defn screw-insert-all-shapes
+	* defn top-screw-insert-all-shapes
+	* other magic numbers, collect them all :D
 * When trying things out, 10 seconds of rendering time in OpenSCAD is really annoying.
 Load one of the test outputs with commented out parts that you aren't changing / don't use.
 * If you're not sure what things are generted by a piece of code, color them in using something like `(->> SOMETHING_HERE (color RED))` (see examples in dactyl.clj).